OfficeDev/outlook-dev-docs/docs/add-ins/outlook-mobile-addins.md

 ## Testing your add-ins on mobile

-To test an add-in on Outlook Mobile, you can side-load an add-in to an O365 or Outlook.com account.
+To test an add-in on Outlook Mobile, you can sideload an add-in to an O365 or Outlook.com account.
 In Outlook on the web, go to the settings gear, and choose **Manage Integrations** or **Manage Add-ins**.
 Near the top, click where it says **Click here to add a custom add-in** and upload your manifest.
 Make sure your manifest is properly formatted to contain `MobileFormFactor` or it won't load.

 After your add-in is working, make sure to test it on different screen sizes, including phones and tablets.
 You should make sure it meets accessibility guidelines for contrast, font size, and color, as well as being usable with a screen reader such as VoiceOver on iOS or TalkBack on Android.